 Contraindications.
 In an earlier post, we discussed indications for the use of weight loss medications.
 It is important to understand the presence, or history, of certain medical conditions, the presence of drug allergies or intolerances and current medications may affect the appropriateness of a particular weight loss medication or even class of medications.
-The final decision regarding the use of a medication and the choice of which medication is recommended will be between you and your health care provider.
+The final decisions regarding the use of a medication and the which one is recommended will be between you and your health care provider.

 Sympathomimetic amines (Phentermine, Phendimetrazine, Diethylpropion)

 These medications have been around for many decades.
 All are available in generic form and are relatively inexpensive (<$50/month).
 Phentermine is the most commonly prescribed weight loss medication in the US.
 This class of medications works by directly suppressing appetite.
 Depending on the drug and dose, it works for six to twelve hours.
 Most patients eventually develop tolerance to sympathomimetic amines.

 Qsymia (Phentermine + Topirimate)